Saint-Denis, Seine-Saint-Denis

 Saint-Denis (/ˌsæ̃dəˈniː/, [sɛ̃d(ə)ni]) is a commune in the northern suburbs of Paris, France.
 It is located 9.4 km from the centre of Paris.
-Saint-Denis is the second most populated suburb of Paris (after Boulogne-Billancourt), with a population of 113,116 at the 2020 census.
+Saint-Denis is the first most populated suburb of Paris, with a population of 148,907 at the 2022 census.
 It is a subprefecture (sous-préfecture) of the department of Seine-Saint-Denis, being the seat of the arrondissement of Saint-Denis.
 It is also part of the Métropole du Grand Paris.

+The commune borders the 18th arrondissement of Paris to the south, roughly along the stretch between Porte des Poissonniers and Porte de la Chapelle, continuing to the Porte d’Aubervilliers.

+As of 1 January 2025, following the formal absorption of the neighbouring commune of Pierrefitte‑sur‑Seine, Saint‑Denis is set to become the second most populated commune in Île‑de‑France after Paris.

 Saint-Denis is home to the royal necropolis of the Basilica of Saint-Denis and was also the location of the associated abbey.

-It is also home to France's national football and rugby stadium, the Stade de France, built for the 1998 FIFA World Cup.
+The commune is also home to France's national association and rugby football stadium, Stade de France, which was built for the 1998 FIFA World Cup.
+The stadium also hosted the rugby and athletics events, along with the closing ceremony, for the 2024 Summer Olympics.
+The athletics events & closing ceremony for the 2024 Summer Paralympics were also held at the stadium.

 Saint-Denis is a formerly industrial suburb currently changing its economic base.
-Inhabitants of Saint-Denis are called Dionysiens.
+It has been the second most populated commune in Île-de-France after Paris since 1 January 2025, following the absorption of Pierrefitte-sur-Seine to its north, as passed by both municipal councils on 30 May 2024.

 Name

 Until the 3rd century, Saint-Denis was a small settlement called Catolacus or Catulliacum, probably meaning "estate of Catullius", a Gallo-Roman landowner.
 About 250 AD, the first bishop of Paris, Saint Denis, was martyred on Montmartre hill and buried in Catolacus.
 Shortly after 250 AD, his grave became a shrine and a pilgrimage centre, with the building of the Abbey of Saint Denis, and the settlement was renamed Saint-Denis.

-In 1793, during the French Revolution, Saint-Denis was renamed Franciade in a gesture of rejection of religion.
+In 1793, during the French Revolution, under the dictatorship of Robespierre, Saint-Denis was renamed Franciade in a gesture of rejection of religion.
 In 1803, however, under the Consulate of Napoléon Bonaparte, the city reverted to its former name of Saint-Denis.